5 Key Takeaways from DAM LA

 Recently we attended and presented at DAM LA, the largest conference dedicated to digital asset management on the West Coast, where we had the opportunity to connect with hundreds of users and vendors.
 Through our interactions, we gained insight into DAM users’ current and anticipated brand governance challenges; how leading-edge organizations are using DAM to advance their brands; and how to build community through DAM.
-Here are five takeaways we brought back from the conference.

 1. Users’ expectations have been Google-ized

 Your users are accustomed to putting anything into a search bar and getting an accurate set of results in return.
 Think carefully about your metadata so that the experience you create with it is consistent with user expectations.
 Your user and brand needs are as unique as your brand itself—accordingly, a customized approach to metadata is the best bet to ensure you’re fulfilling them.
 Your content has to be tagged in a way that users can find it; the more ways you have it tagged, the more ways you’ll be able to use it.